sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_delete_process.md

 ## Update documentation to remove references of the managed instance

-### Updating the upgrade template

-Remove customer from managed instance upgrade template. **Avoid mentioning the customer name directly**, the handbook is a public repository.

-The template is located in [managed instances upgrade issue template](../../../engineering/dev/process/releases/upgrade_managed_issue_template.md).

 ### Updating outstanding tracking issues

 Search for any open upgrade tracking issues, edit the description to remove the customer’s entry.
 No need to upgrade if there isn’t anything to upgrade!